 Many of the large creeks and streams have been channeled by County Flood Control Districts and the U. S. Army Corps of Engineers to protect modern residents from floods and facilitate building development in floodplains.
-In the 1800s silt from hydraulic mining altered the rivers, delta and bay.
+In the 1800s silt from hydraulic mining in the Sierras altered the rivers, delta and bay.
 Development of agriculture, cities and highways have affected the animals, fish and birds which were here in the eighteenth century.
 Remnants of the native grasslands survive in small areas of the East Bay, but “few will ever be completely free of the (exotic) interlopers,” according to Glenn Keator.

 Bay Miwok and their ancestors survived for thousands of years, managing the land in a way that was environmentally sustaining.
 Much of the natural world which they enjoyed has given way to twenty-first century developments.
 Their villages were located throughout their homeland, including the centers of Clayton, Walnut Creek, Oakley and Danville and many other locations now covered by commercial development, office parks and housing.